Gluten Free Cake Batter Ice Cream

 This dreamy frozen treat combines two of my favorite things – ice cream and licking the bowl after mixing up a Funfetti Cake.
 It is creamy and buttery with a rich vanilla flavor.
 There is a pinch of salt that enhances the other flavors.
 And let’s not forget the rainbow sprinkles!

 But there’s a secret to this cake batter ice cream that allows even more people to enjoy it.
 Unlike Cold Stone Creamery, many other recipes out there, and most cartons of birthday cake ice cream you’ll find at the grocery store, this recipe doesn’t contain any cake mix or pieces of cake.
-So it has no gluten or egg.
-It’s a treat for everyone, and here’s why you’ll love it…
+So it has no gluten or egg, which means it’s a treat for everyone!

 - Tastes just like cake batter.
 Yes, even without cake mix!
 It’s the extra ingredients added to the standard heavy cream and sweetened condensed milk base that make it taste like funfetti cake batter – unsalted butter, vanilla extract, salt, and, of course, rainbow sprinkles!